 - Explore techniques to combat boredom and provide mental stimulation for your furry friend.

-- Recognize the signs of separation anxiety and how to address it through gradual desensitization.
+- Recognise the signs of separation anxiety and how to address it through gradual desensitisation.

 Understanding the Reasons Behind Nighttime Barking